ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 You can use the suspend billing feature as a faster alternative to provisioning and de-provisioning a virtual server instance.
 {:tip}

+**Note:** Billing is suspended only when you power off your virtual server instance through the {{site.data.keyword.slportal_full}}, CLI, or {{site.data.keyword.slapi_short}}.
+If you power off your virtual server instance directly through the OS, billing isn't suspended for that instance.

 ## Provisioning

 For the beta, to provision a virtual server instance that supports the suspend billing feature, you must use the {{site.data.keyword.slapi_short}}.
 For API examples, see [Provisioning a public instance using Place Order Object](../vsi/vsi_provision_api.html#provisioning-a-public-instance-using-place-order-object).